dotnet/csharplang/proposals/init.md

 ## Considerations

 ### Compatibility
-The `init` feature is designed to be compatible with existin `get` only properties.
+The `init` feature is designed to be compatible with existing `get` only properties.
 Specifically it is meant to be a completely addiditive change for a property which is `get` only today but desires more flexbile object creation semantics.